HashNuke/heroku-buildpack-elixir/README.md

   end
   ```

-* The buildpack will execute the command configured in `post_compile` in the root directory of your application after it has been compiled.
-This script can be used to build or prepare things for your application, for example compiling assets.
+* The buildpack will execute the commands configured in `pre_compile` and/or `post_compile` in the root directory of your application before/after it has been compiled (respectively).
+These scripts can be used to build or prepare things for your application, for example compiling assets.

 #### Using older version of buildpack